Topological K-theory of complex noncommutative spaces: Topological realization over complex numbers

 \end{proof}

 \begin{proof} of proposition \ref{quipro} --- The first assertion implies that $ssp$ is left Quillen for the proper local model structure because of general facts about left Bousfield localizations.

 Let $A=\ret{X}$ and $B_\bul=\ret{Y_\bul}$.
 The map of simplicial spaces $B_\bul \lmo A$ is a proper hypercovering of topological spaces, i.e. an hypercovering relatively to the proper topology on the category $Top$, for which covering families are cojointly surjective families of proper continuous maps.
 In order to prove proposition \ref{quipro} it suffices to prove that for every proper hypercovering $B_\bul \lmo A$ between sufficiently nice topological spaces, the induced map $hocolim_{\del^{op}} B_\bul\lmo A$ is a weak equivalence of spaces.
-By sufficiently nice, we mean locally compact separated spaces with the homotopy type of a CW-complexes.
-These hypothesis on the spaces are satisfied by topological spaces which are topological realization of separated schemes of finite type (see \cite{hironakatri}).
+By sufficiently nice, we mean locally compact Haussdorf spaces with the homotopy type of CW-complexes and such that all the components of the coskeletons $cosk_k^A B_\bul$ have the homotopy type of CW complexes.
+These assumptions are satisfied by topological spaces which are complex points of separated schemes of finite type (see \cite{hironakatri}).
 The proof is then completed by proposition \ref{hypdescpro}. \end{proof}